 Condition Precedent – a requirement that must be completed before a Contract is considered to be in effect.

-Consideration – the payment or payment in kind a company or individual may receive in exchange for providing a good or service.
+Consideration – the payment or payment in kind a company or individual may receive in exchange for providing goods or services.
 This can also mean the purchase price in the sale of a company.

 Debenture – a charge held by a lender over the entirety of a company, rather than singular assets.
 This will usually include book debts, contact lists, goodwill, and stock.
 A debenture over a company must be registered at Companies House.